"Doctor," Wyn said as she watched him step back from the console

 He looked around him.
 The plain was everything Time Lord rumours had led

-him to expect.
-An apparently endless black desert stretching to the horizon.
+him to expect - an apparently endless black desert stretching to the horizon.

 He turned around and there was a black ocean, its waves lapping the edge